Learning Against Distributional Uncertainty: On the Trade-off Between Robustness and Specificity: Examples Satisfying The Conditions in Theorem

-as $\bmh x_{n,i} \pcvg \bm x_{0,i}, \forall i \in [d]$ where $d$ is finite. \end{enumerate} \end{enumerate} Therefore, if we assume the pointwise $m(\rv \xi)-$Lipschitz continuity of the function $h(\bm x, \rv \xi)$ where $m(\rv \xi)$ is $\Po$-square-integrable, then Conditions C3-C6 in Theorem \ref{thm:asym-properties} are simultaneously satisfied.
+Therefore, if we assume the pointwise $m(\rv \xi)-$Lipschitz continuity of the function $h(\bm x, \rv \xi)$ where $m(\rv \xi)$ is $\Po$-square-integrable, then Conditions C3-C6 in Theorem \ref{thm:asym-properties} are simultaneously satisfied.
 In addition, if $\cal H$ takes the form as in \eqref{eq:H-linear-combination-2}, then Conditions C3-C6 in Theorem \ref{thm:asym-properties} are simultaneously satisfied as well.
 This two situations are sufficient for most of practical machine learning hypothesis classes.